 V - Very!

 Be very quick at answering emails.
-Be very prompt with telephone queries and replies.
-Be very good at presenting your proposals and answering questions.
+Always be very prompt with telephone queries and replies.
+Strive to be very good at presenting your proposals and answering questions.
 Be very!

 W - Work for the sale

 Expect to work hard for the sale.
 To do uncomfortable things.
-To try hard.
+Remember to always try hard.
 To stretch yourself.
 All these things will make success that much sweeter.